 Linear mixed-effect models combined with analysis of variance (ANOVA) were applied to test for significant winter warming pulses treatment, site and plant community effects.
-All possible interactions of community or species and site with the warming pulses treatment were included as fixed effects (s.
-Tables 2 and 3 for all tested interactions).
+All possible interactions of community or species and site with the warming pulses treatment were included as fixed effects (see Tables 2 and 3 for all tested interactions).
 For the analysis of 15N content in plants, species identity was included as a fixed factor instead of community composition, whereas community was included as a random effect.
 Block identity was set as a random effect in all models, thereby accounting for the blocked design.
-Before statistical analysis, we tested for normality and homogeneity of variance by examining the residuals vs. fitted plots and the normal qq-plots of the linear models (Faraway, 2005).
-If conditions were not satisfactorily met, we applied log(x) - (plant available N; 15N atom% increase of leaves and roots; PEEA of beta-

-- glucosidase, cellobiohydrolase, xylosidase), $\log(x+1) ({}^{15}N \text{ atom}\% \text{ increase in soil})$, or $\sqrt{x} (\text{PEEA acid phosphatase})$ transformation.
-Significance level was set to p < 0.05. - 15 All statistical analyses were performed using R 2.12.2 (R Development Core Team, 2011) and additional packages nlme (Version 3.1-98, 2011) and sciplot (Version 1.0-9, 2011) for graphical illustrations.
+Before statistical analysis, we tested for normality and homogeneity of variance by examining the residuals versus fitted plots and the normal Q-Q plots of the linear models (Faraway, 2005).
+If conditions were not satisfactorily met, we applied log(x) - (plant-available N; 15N atom % increase of leaves and roots; PEEA of beta-glucosidase, cellobiohydrolase, xylosidase), $\log(x+1) - ({}^{15}N \operatorname{atom} \% \operatorname{increase} \operatorname{in soil}), \operatorname{or sqrt}(x) - (\operatorname{PEEA}$ acid phosphatase) transformation.
+Significance level was set to p < 0.05.
+All statistical analyses were performed using R 2.12.2 (R Development Core Team 2011) and additional packages nlme (Version 3.1-98, 2011) and sciplot (Version 1.0-9, 2011) for graphical illustrations.